|Britos, Peter Ph.D.

 Certificates, French Literature, University Neuchatel, Switzerland

-Peter Britos teaches at Hawai`i Pacific University (HPU) in downtown Honolulu where he is Director of Media and Cinematic Arts in the College of Humanities and Social Sciences.
-At HPU he mentors writers and artists, and helps produce and curate the annual HPU First Look Mixed-Media Festival and MAP (Maoli Art Pedagogy) Exhibitions.
+Peter Britos teaches at Hawai`i Pacific University (HPU) in downtown Honolulu where he is Program Chair of Multimedia Cinematic Production in the College of Liberal Arts.
+At HPU he mentors writers, designers and media artists, and helps produce and curate the annual HPU First Look Mixed-Media Festival and M.A.P.
+(Maoli Art Pedagogy) Exhibitions.

 Dr. Britos has had an eclectic career as an athlete, writer, producer, professor and mixed-media artist.
 Previously, he was Gallery Director for the Hawai`i State Art Museum (HiSAM), a division of the Hawai`i State Foundation on Culture and the Arts.
-HiSAM is located across from Iolani Palace at Capitol Building No. 1 in Downtown Honolulu on the grounds of the very first Royal Hawaiian Hotel (built 1872) and the Armed Forces YMCA (re-built 1928).
-Pete managed the museum, curated exhibitions and produced museum and media events.
+Dr. Britos managed the museum, curated exhibitions and produced museum and media events.

 From 2003 through 2006 Pete taught screenwriting, media studies and cinematic and digital narrative production at the University of Hawai`i (UH), where in 2003 he returned to help in the creation of the UH Academy for Creative Media (ACM).
 As Director and Chief Academic Officer of the Academy, he wrote the ACM’s establishing documents and taught its inaugural courses.
-During his tenure the ACM was approved as an official entity, funded by the state legislature, and launched with award-winning student work.
+During his tenure as Director and Chief Academic Officer, the ACM was approved as an official entity, funded by the state legislature, and launched with award-winning student work.

 From 1991 to 2003 Britos was affiliated with the University of Southern California's School of Cinematic Arts (USC-CA).
-He worked at USC as a Predoctoral and Postdoctoral Fellow, Graduate Instructor, Research Associate and Faculty Member.
+He worked at USC in the Graudate Screenwriting Program, as a Predoctoral and Postdoctoral Fellow, Graduate Instructor, Research Associate and Faculty Member.
 At USC-CA he taught Global Media, U.S. TV and Video History, Paramilitary TV, and Oceanic Film, TV and Multimedia Culture amongst other courses.

-He is the recipient of various academic and industry awards including the FINE Fellowship at Carnegie Mellon for gigapixel photography, the Walt Disney-Hollywood Pictures Fellowship Writers Award, the USC Associates Scholarship for Academic Excellence, the Bernard R. Kantor Memorial Scholarship for Academic Excellence, the Myrtle Clarke Creative Writing Award, the inaugural USC Postdoctoral Fellowship in Critical Studies, the CNTV Advanced Screenwriting Analysis Scholarship, and the USC All-University Predoctoral Merit Fellowship.
+He is the recipient of various academic and industry awards including the FINE Fellowship at Carnegie Mellon for gigapixel photography, the Walt Disney-Hollywood Pictures Fellowship Writers Award, the USC Associates Scholarship for Academic Excellence, the Bernard R. Kantor Memorial Scholarship for Academic Excellence, the inaugural USC Postdoctoral Fellowship in Critical Studies, the CNTV Advanced Screenwriting Analysis Scholarship, the USC All-University Predoctoral Merit Fellowship, and the UH Myrtle Clarke Creative Writing Award.

 At CBS Television City he produced music artists and other celebrities on late-night television for Quincy Jones and David Salzman.
 Segments he wrote and produced include Ice Cube, Master P., Snoop Dogg, Jon Voight, Robert Duvall, Enrique Iglesias, Pamela Lee Anderson, Samuel L. Jackson, Laurence Fishburne, Carmen Electra, Yo Yo Ma, Kevin Bacon, Chow Yun Fat, Hilary Swank, Jon Stewart, Michael Moore, the Harlem Globetrotters and many more.